tedstreete/opi-prov-life/ZTP.md

 Note: DHCP is completely *untrusted* in this flow, we are not going to secure that, it is just used to point to the Bootstrap server URL.

+Note: DHCP is *not* the only option for discovery. mDNS, SLAAC and others can also be supported as part of sZTP by some devices.

 - Device is powered on
   - Question: how?
 BMC ?
 Always on?
 - Device runs DHCP client to send a DHCP request packet to the DHCP server.